Graze Together was one of my very first end to end UX projects, and I often look back on it as a clear marker of how much my skills have grown

 Research & Insights

-Instagram Polls : I launched a short poll through the business’s Instagram Stories — the same place most of the ordering
+Instagram Polls : I launched a short poll through the business’s Instagram Stories, the same place where most ordering interactions originally

 Customer Quotes